em-bellis/Symbiodinium_neglectome/README.md

 # Symbiodinium_neglectomes

-This repository contains scripts used to assemble Symbiodinium chloroplast and mitochondrial DNA from cnidarian genome skimming data.
+This repository contains scripts for assembling Symbiodinium chloroplast and mitochondrial DNA from cnidarian genome skimming data.
 A general pipeline for this analysis is as follows:

 1. Quality filter reads with tool from Hannon lab FASTX-toolkit:
   ```fastq_quality_filter -Q 33 -q 20 -p 80 -i infile.fastq -o outfile.fastq```